Opinion

 15

-Stephen Campbell over 10 years ago
+Stephen Campbell about 11 years ago

 Vivisection or research using animals' only real "accomplishments" are to ruin the good character of those who go into it unwittingly, or to give lucrative employment, bad ego gratification, false power, and a furtherance of their mental disorder to deranged and sadistic individuals.
 It is not science to apply results from other species to humans, it is madness; coincidental similarities are used as justification, while ignoring things like Vioxx which killed many thousands of people after showing promise and harmlessness in several animal species.
 The Vigor study warned of the serious risks for people, but the insanity of vivisection led people to rely on the animal results instead, and that is just one (prime) example of how wrong animal testing is even if one doesn't care about animals.
 But any human being who doesn't care about animals is not quite right, as empathy for other sentient lives is a vital human quality.
 It's time to end the madness, the sadistic cruelty, the lack of scientific merit, the danger to people, of "lab animal" usage.